ormico/dbpatchmanager/docs/tutorial.md

 ## Intro
 dbpatch is a tool for database change management.
 The purpose of the tool is to manage database change patches and code assets.
 These patches and code assets can then be added to and modified in multiple source control branches, merged, and applied to a database in the proper order.

+//todo: put this example db project in its own repo

 ## Installing
 Before using dbpatch, it must be installed on a workstation or server.